JDSchmitz/conjur/docs/tutorials/integrations/authenticators.md

 1. A signing key, which is a 2048-bit RSA private key.
 2. The identity of the role for whom you want to issue the token.

-Here's a snippet showing how easy it is to issue an access token for a user called "alice":
+Here's a snippet showing how easy it is to issue an access token for a user called "alice" (note: output formatted and abridged for readability):

 {% highlight ruby %}
 irb(main):001:0> require 'slosilo'